About Note Takers

 It is important that you and your professor agree ahead of time whether you wish to be identified to the class.

 Once note takers have been selected, you should give them copy cards so they can easily make copies of their notes.
-You can obtain copy cards from the disability services office.
+You can obtain copy cards from the Disability Resources and Services Office.
 Alternatively, many students find it easiest if the note taker uses a laptop and simply emails the notes to them.

-If you and the instructor are unable to solicit a note taker after the first week of class, please notify the disability services office.
+If you and the instructor are unable to solicit a note taker after the first week of class, please notify the Disability Resources and Services Office.

 Do's and Dont's for Working with Note Takers